moonbeam5115/DiabetesFactorsAnalysis/README.md

 # An Analysis on the Relationships between Behavioral/Physiological Factors and Diabetes

+I have an interest in sports, nutrition, and how to maintain certain habits in order to increase athletic performance and overall bodily health.
+I also have family members who suffer from diabetes and want to be able to better inform them about how to manage their blood sugar.
+In this analysis, I dive into a few factors that I believe would have an impact on diabetes prevalence in the United States.
+My goal is to stimulate further curiosity and investigation into the factors that have the most impact on diabetes.

 * In 2018, 34.2 million Americans, or 10.5% of the population, had diabetes
 * The estimated total economic cost of diagnosed diabetes in 2012 is $245 billion, a 41% increase from our previous estimate of $174 billion (in 2007 dollars)